mtripg6666tdr/candyget/README.md

 ---

-Welcome to the monorepo, the home of candyget!
+Welcome to the home of candyget!

+This repository has multiple packages that have own separated releases.

+## Packages
 Here are the packages included in this repository.
 - [candyget](./packages/candyget/)
 - [@candyget/browser](./packages/browser/)

+## Licenses
+All packages and other files in the repository are licensed under [MIT](./LICENSE).